 Mr. Schutz is extensively involved in community and public affairs.
 He is a former Chair and current board member of the Center of the American Experiment.
 He is a member of the Board of Directors of the Guthrie Theater and the YMCA of the Greater Twin Cities.
 He is a member of the Advisory Boards of the William Mitchell Law School Intellectual Property Institute, and the St. Thomas Law School Journal of Law and Public Policy and a former member of the Advisory Board of the Minnesota Law Review.
 Mr. Schutz is also a past president of the University of Minnesota Law School Alumni Association.
 He is also the most recent past Chair of the Minnesota Commission on Judicial Selection (appointed by Governor Pawlenty).
 In 2010 Campaigns & Elections Magazine named Mr. Schutz one of the 100 most influential people in Minnesota politics.
 Mr. Schutz also served as Chairman of the Board of Directors of Pawlenty for President (2011-2012).

 Mr. Schutz attended Marquette University on an ROTC Scholarship where he graduated magna cum laude with a degree in Mechanical Engineering.
 Mr. Schutz graduated with honors from the University of Minnesota Law School where he was a member of the Law Review.
-After law school he fulfilled his military obligation by serving four years in the United States Army JAG Corps stationed with the 7th Infantry Division.
-Mr. Schutz is married to his high school sweetheart, Janet, and they have three adult children.
+After law school he fulfilled his military obligation by serving four years in the United States Army JAG Corps stationed with the 7th Infantry Division where he tried twenty jury trials.